teamz-comp523/vcp/client_oriented_overview.md

 **Where is each piece deployed?**

-We deployed the project to AWS using ECR, RDS, and Elastic Beanstalk.
+We deployed the project to AWS Elastic Beanstalk, and the database is on AWS RDS.

 **How can the client manage everything?
 (You should give your client admin access over the infrastructure, if you haven’t already.)**

-The client can use the [public repository](https://github.com/teamz-comp523/vcp_project) based on its README file.
-We have listed clear and simple steps to build a read-to-use development environment.
-To manage the system, client can use [this link](http://vcptest-env.eba-7spnf825.us-east-1.elasticbeanstalk.com/) to check the back-end environment of the project.
+The client can use the [repository](https://github.com/teamz-comp523/vcp_project), and there is a comprehensive README file.
+We have listed clear and simple steps about how to build a read-to-use development environment.
+To manage the system, client can use their own AWS account to check the status of the project.

 **How much does everything cost?
 Is that subject to change?
 If so, under what conditions?
 Remember to include yearly subscriptions (like an Apple Developer membership) as well as monthly costs.**

-It depends on the network flow of the server.
+It depends on how to scale the server.
+Right now, the database is 29$ per year.
 AWS has a detailed [formula](https://calculator.aws/) to calculate the cost.

 **Where does the code live?
 Is it open source or closed source?
 Does the client have a license to do what they want with it?**

-The code is open source at https://github.com/teamz-comp523/vcp_project. .
+The repository is https://github.com/teamz-comp523/vcp_project.
 It's under MIT license and client can have full accessability over it.